AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/actions-in-the-msi-panel/send-marketo-email/configure-unsubscribe-footers-in-marketo-sales-insight.md

 title: Configure Unsubscribe Footers in Marketo Sales Insight
 exl-id: 16c1fcba-6826-400c-ab7c-371d8653d4ad
 ---
-# Configure Unsubscribe Footers in Marketo Sales Insight {#configure-unsubscribe-footers-in-marketo-sales-insight}
+# Configure Unsubscribe Footers in [!DNL Marketo Sales Insight] {#configure-unsubscribe-footers-in-marketo-sales-insight}

 Sales emails automatically put the unsubscribe footer at the bottom.
 However, you can adjust the settings to meet your needs.